badboy/fnordig.de/about.md

-extends: simple.liquid
+permalink: /about
 title: About me
+layout: simple.liquid
+data:
   route: about
-path: /about
 ---
 26 years old.
 Studied Computer Science at [RWTH Aachen](http://www.rwth-aachen.de/) and [UiS](http://www.uis.no/) in Stavanger, Norway.
 Working at [rrbone](https://www.rrbone.net/de/).